 What is included in talent acquisition?

 Talent acquisition is a process or function used to recruit and attract the best talent needed to ensure company success.
 Every business requires talent acquisition of some kind, however, the way they work can vary from one organization to another.
-Human labor needs clearly differ across organization, industries and sectors, but there are some general steps that most take;
+Human labor needs clearly differ across organisations, industries, and sectors, but there are some general steps that most take;

 Defining the actual business requirements.
 E.G. What are the labor requirements of the company (contractors VS permanent staff, white-collar VS blue-collar) & what skills will the majority of your hires consist of?
 This workforce planning will generally be carried out by the HR department along with the business leadership.